 As a charity, BSBI can claim Gift Aid on all eligible donations, increasing their value by 25% at no additional cost to the donor.

+There is still time to donate and maximise the impact of this vital resource.
 Visit the Atlas Appeal page to find out more and donate.